apalarcon/CyTRACK/README.md

 # LICENSE

-This software is published under the license GPLv3.
+This software is published under the GPLv3 license.
 This means:
 1. Anyone can copy, modify and distribute this software.
 2. You have to include the license and copyright notice with each and every distribution.
 3. You can use this software privately.